 Share this Article

-In the fourth edition of the Ravenbound Q&A, we welcomed CM Althalus, Jonas (Lead Animator), Trevor (Senior Sound Designer) and Simon (Lead Designer).
+In the sixth edition of the Ravenbound Q&A, we welcomed CM Althalus, Simon (Lead Designer) and Andreas (Executive Producer) to discuss future plans for Ravenbound.

-Do join us on Discord if you have any questions you’d like answered or if you want notifications for future events!
+Do join us on Discord if you have any questions you’d like answered or want notifications for future events!

 If you'd like to listen to the full recording instead, check it out here.

 Simon: We don’t have plans for a Photo Mode, but it depends on what the community wants.
 If there’s a big demand for it, we would consider adding it.

 It has been talked about before, and at one point we even had someone working on it, but we had to tackle more pressing matters in the game, so it’s on hold for now.